philipshih/philipshih.github.io/_posts/2025-04-09-bst-visualizer.md

 app_url: "/portfolio/bst-visualizer/index.html" # Keep for reference, but not used for linking anymore
 ---

+ You can begin by selecting "Random Tree" to preview the visualization.

  Enter numeric values to insert nodes into the tree.
 Use the search function to see the traversal path highlight nodes.

 <div class="app-container" style="border: 1px solid #ccc; padding: 10px; margin-top: 20px;">